🪰515,480 violations tracked across 67 Florida counties

 Use it as one factor

 Inspection grades are valuable data, but they represent a snapshot in time.
 A great score means things looked good on inspection day.
-Consistently great scores across multiple inspections are the strongest indicator of a well-managed kitchen.
+Consistently great scores across multiple inspections are the strongest indicator.
+Browse the best restaurants in Florida to find these standouts, or compare city rankings of a well-managed kitchen.

 How to Look Up Any Restaurant